w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 On the other hand, Party B also hopes to secure a parachain slot for their project.
 Party B is more established and has access to capital to self-fund their attempt at winning a parachain auction.
-Party B is not relying on any public funding (at least via the crowdfunding mechanism) so they will determine how much funding they are able to allocate towards winning a slot.
+Party B is not relying on any public funding/staking (at least via the crowdfunding mechanism) so they will have to determine how much funding they are able to allocate towards winning a slot.

-Party B is in control of how much they are ultimately willing to contribute towards their goal gaining a parachain slot.
-This means even if there is little public appeal they can self-fund the project if they have the means.
+Party B is in control of how much they are ultimately willing to contribute towards their goal of gaining a parachain slot.
+This means even if there is little public interest, they can self-fund the project if they have the means.
 In contrast, Party A may have access to very little capital but the project could gain mass popularity amongst the public.
-Party A could end up beating the deep pockets Party B brings to the table via a successful crowdloan.
+Party A could end up overcoming the deep pockets of Party B via a successful crowdloan.

+It is publicly visible (on-chain) whether or not a party that is bidding for a parachain auction slot is self-funded or participating in a crowdloan.

 ## Starting a Crowdloan Campaign